RobEthiChor: Automated Context-aware Ethics-based Negotiation for Autonomous Robots: Introduction

 \section{Introduction}

 The presence of autonomous decision-making systems is growing at a fast pace and is poised to have a critical impact on society~\cite{suri2023software,jedlickova2024ensuring}.
 Increasingly, these systems will be acting on behalf of humans~\cite{anderson2018artificial} and making decisions autonomously without the need for human intervention~\cite{waldman2019power}.
-As of today, however, human values and ethics are mostly not considered by the digital systems that are making decisions for them, leading to a lack of trust~\cite{reinhardt2022trust, floridi2019establishing,kares2023trust}.
-In particular, the autonomous systems that we have today are not able to consider the ethical preferences of end users, which can indeed be used to customize their decision-making process.
-To truly serve our needs and become an integral part of our lives, these systems must expand their abilities to integrate mechanisms that enable ethical considerations in their decision-making process~\cite{inverardi2022ethical,alidoosti2021ethics,anderson2020machine,tolmeijer2020implementations,alidoosti2022incorporating}.
+As of today, however, human values and ethics are mostly not considered by the digital systems that are making decisions for them, leading to a lack of trust, \ins{which in fact requires considering not only technical and legal aspects, but also ethical ones~\cite{lacher2017framework,reinhardt2022trust, floridi2019establishing,kares2023trust}.} In particular, the autonomous systems that we have today are not able to consider the ethical preferences of end users, which can indeed be used to customize their decision-making process. \ins{This inability undermines their ethical trustworthiness, which, alongside technical trustworthiness, forms a crucial component of an overall trustworthy system~\cite{donati2025beyond,TOSEM2025}.} To truly serve our needs and become an integral part of our lives, these systems must expand their abilities to integrate mechanisms that enable ethical considerations in their decision-making process~\cite{inverardi2022ethical,alidoosti2021ethics,anderson2020machine,tolmeijer2020implementations,alidoosti2022incorporating}.
 This calls for enhancing the decision-making to consider the personal ethical preferences of users and take into account their morals and beliefs, which may vary over contexts and are unique for each individual in society~\cite{alidoosti2022incorporating,alidoosti2025exploring,friedman2013value,awad2018moral,bogosian2017implementation,migliarini2020elicitation}.
-For instance, in fields such as healthcare, where service robots help in patient care, smart home systems, where robots provide personal assistance, autonomous vehicles, etc., it is essential for these systems to take into account the ethical preferences of their users to make ethically-informed decisions.
+For instance, in fields such as healthcare, where service robots help in patient care, smart home systems, where robots provide personal assistance, autonomous vehicles, etc., it is essential for these systems to take into account the ethical preferences of their users to make ethically-informed decisions. \ins{Engineering autonomous systems that can reflect on ethical considerations will not only enable their integration into society but also foster trust toward these systems~\cite{donati2025beyond,donati2024trust}.}